-We have been overwhelmed with so much information since the rise of the internet, like never before in history.
-News as it happens, fake news, facts, life stories, conspiracy theories and rumours every second of the day.
+Since the rise of the internet, we have been overwhelmed with information like never before: news as it happens, fake news, facts, life stories, conspiracy theories, and rumours every second of the day.

 Fake news affects our lives negatively – because it is usually terrible news.
 Trained journalists covered stories before the internet and verified information to the best of their ability.
 Nowadays, anyone can write anything and post it.
 Reports can be made up or twisted, and photos altered.
 True or untrue, a story spreads worldwide faster than you can put your socks on.

-“Social media allows you to reach virtually anyone and to play with their minds.” -Uzi Shaya, a former senior Israeli intelligence officer.
+“Social media allows you to reach virtually anyone and to play with their minds.” -Uzi Shaya¹, a former senior Israeli intelligence officer.

 Information warfare is as ancient as warfare itself.